Amitriptyline: Central post-stroke pain

 Amitriptyline has also been reported to be effective in treating central post-stroke pain following lateral medullary infarction (Wallenberg Syndrome), particularly in patients with thermal dysesthesia.
 In a long-term observational study of 63 patients with brainstem stroke, 16 developed central pain, and all responded to amitriptyline, often relapsing when treatment was discontinued.

 Headache

 Amitriptyline is probably effective for the prevention of periodic migraine in adults.
 Amitriptyline is similar in efficacy to venlafaxine and topiramate but carries a higher burden of adverse effects than topiramate.
-For many patients, even very small doses of amitriptyline are helpful, which may allow for minimization of side effects.
+For many patients, even small doses of amitriptyline are helpful, which may allow for minimization of side effects.
 Amitriptyline is not significantly different from placebo when used for the prevention of migraine in children.

 Amitriptyline may reduce the frequency and duration of chronic tension headache, but it is associated with worse adverse effects than mirtazapine.
 Overall, amitriptyline is recommended for tension headache prophylaxis, along with lifestyle advice, which should include avoidance of analgesia and caffeine.